seatable/seatable-scripts/manual/plugins/tables.md

 Arguments

-* tableName: The name value of the table
+* tableName: the name of the table

 Example